tracelayer23/tracelayer/README.md

 * Account Abstraction wallet intelligence
 * UserOperation evidence
 * Factory, bundler, paymaster, and EntryPoint context
-* Stablecoin and token movement interpretation
+* Token, asset, and native token movement interpretation
 * Entity profiles and relationship graphs
 * Claim-safe reporting
 * AI-agent-ready context design

 TraceLayer is not only a dashboard or PDF report generator.
-It is designed as a reusable intelligence layer that can serve humans, developer tools, automation workflows, and AI agents.
+It is designed as a reusable intelligence layer that can serve humans, developer tools, automation workflows, and AI systems.

 ## Why TraceLayer Exists

 Raw Account Abstraction data is difficult to interpret.

-Wallet activity, UserOperations, paymasters, bundlers, factories, EntryPoint interactions, stablecoin movement, and agent-related signals are often fragmented across explorers, logs, indexers, and protocol-specific sources.
+Wallet activity, UserOperations, paymasters, bundlers, factories, EntryPoint interactions, asset movement, native token usage, and application-specific signals are often fragmented across explorers, logs, indexers, and protocol-specific sources.

 This makes it easy for dashboards, reports, or AI systems to overclaim unsupported activity.